seafloor/genetic_simulations/README.md

 ## License

-This project is open-sourced under the MIT License.
+This project is open-sourced under the GPL-3.0 license.
 See the LICENSE file for more details.

 ---